NBCLab/Onboarding/README.md

     - The FIU neuroscience Slack team is great for inter-lab communication and for organizing journal clubs or other activities.
 The cognitive neuroscience grad student colloquium is also organized on this Slack team.
     - There is also a great [BrainHack](https://brainhack-slack-invite.herokuapp.com) Slack team with over 1500 members that anyone can join.
 That team has a lot of channels associated with interesting projects or interests.
     - Also use links available in each Slack team to join the associated Trello teams.
 We use [Trello](https://trello.com) for project management.
 3. Make sure that you are up-to-date on your [CITI](https://about.citiprogram.org/en/homepage/) certification in order to work on our projects.
 For our lab, this means completing the "Biomedical Human Research Course".
-Once you've completed the course (or if you already have and your certification has not expired), save your certification to a file and send the file to XXXX.
+Once you've completed the course (or if you already have and your certification has not expired), save your certification to a file and send the file to [Laura](mailto:lucros@fiu.edu).
-    - If you are a graduate student, postdoc, or new faculty you will also have to complete the "Responsible Conducts in Research" course at some point within the first year (?) of joining the lab.
+    - If you are a graduate student, postdoc, or new faculty you also need to complete the ["Responsible Conduct in Research" course](http://research.fiu.edu/rcr/training/).
+The completion certificate should also be sent to [Laura](mailto:lucros@fiu.edu).
-4. Talk to XXXX about being added to IRBs for projects you'll work on.
+4. Our projects are reviewed by [FIU's Institutional Review Board (IRB)](http://research.fiu.edu/irb/) to ensure the protection of human subjects in research.
+Talk to both [Chelsea]mailto:cgreaves@fiu.edu and [Laura](mailto:lucros@fiu.edu) about being added to IRBs for projects you'll work on.
+You must complete this before working with any research participant or analyzing any data.

 ## For graduate students
 1. Make sure to forward your employee email (e.g., `tsalo@fiu.edu`) to your student email (e.g., `tsalo006@fiu.edu`), or vice versa.
 Important emails may be sent to either or both, so it is very helpful to just forward one to the other.
 2. Ask [Taylor](mailto:tsalo006@fiu.edu) to give you access to the NBC lab [Google Drive folder](https://drive.google.com/drive/u/0/folders/0B543K-QXbp21WERUMkc5SVhjODg).
-3. Ask Dr. Laird to give you access to the NBC lab Dropbox folder.
+3. Ask [Dr. Laird](mailto:alaird@fiu.edu) to give you access to the NBC lab Dropbox folder.
 4. Follow instructions [here](http://ircc.fiu.edu/accounts/) to obtain access to the FIU High Performance Cluster (HPC).
 We perform most of our data analysis on the HPC.
 5. MRI safety training!
 [Diamela](mailto:darencib@fiu.edu) coordinates and sends out emails that announce regular safety training opportunities.
 6. Sign up for the following science-related services: